MicrosoftDocs/cloud-adoption-framework/docs/manage/monitor/monitoring-strategy.md

 ## Establish readiness

 Early on, formulate a readiness plan to help your IT staff adopt new skills, practices, and techniques for cloud monitoring in Azure.
-Consider the following as part of your strategy that should include foundational needs, as well as those specific to monitoring:
+Consider the [skills readiness guidance](suggested-skills.md) for monitoring that includes foundational needs, as well as those specific to monitoring.

-* The level of confidence needed with Azure’s services, architecture, and the control plane.

-* Automation using Azure Resource Manager templates, Automation runbooks, Azure Logic Apps, Azure CLI and PowerShell, etc.

-* Agile and DevOps practices to evolve how you deliver monitoring as a service.
-This is fundamental to your monitoring program in order to monitor at scale, and ability to change and adapt quickly.
-It should include monitoring code